rogerfischer/RepData_PeerAssessment2/PA2_NOAA_Storm.md

 ## 985 Levels:    HIGH SURF ADVISORY  COASTAL FLOOD ...
 WND
 ```

 We know have 19 event types that remain.
-Plotting can help to get a better picture.
+Plotting will help us to get a better picture.

 ```r